php-ru/symfony-docs-ru/reference/configuration/security.rst

 fully authenticated.

 This path **must** be accessible by a normal, un-authenticated user, else you may create a redirect loop.
-For details, see ":ref:`Avoid Common Pitfalls <security-common-pitfalls>`".

 check_path
 ..........